f-q-a/discord-clone/README.md

 # Welcome to our Discord Clone
 by Stephen Choung, Bill Adams, and Felipe Araujo

+Discord Clone is a fullstack Postgres, Flask, React, Node app that lets the user talk to each other in private and public servers and channels

+As noted above, Discord Clone is a fullstack Postgres, Flask, React, Node application.
+The majority of the application logic occurs within front end's Redux store and its interactions with the Google Maps Javascript API via the react-google-maps library.
+Discord Clone uses pure css for styling components.

+The backend serves the frontend, responds to frontend requests, and fetches data from the Postgres database.

 ## Table of Contents
 * [MVP Feature List](https://github.com/f-q-a/discord-clone/wiki/Feature-List)
 * [Database Schema](https://github.com/f-q-a/discord-clone/wiki/Database-Schema)